How to Annotate UML Shapes?

 2. Open the downloaded project file in Visual Paradigm.

-3. Open the UML Activity Diagram Place Order.
-You should see the Activity Diagram below:
+3. Open the UML Activity Diagram named Place Order.
+You should see the activity diagram below:

 activity diagram

-5. This popup a Diagram Layers window.
-At the top of the window, click new layer to create a new layer.
+5. In the Diagram Layers window that appears, click the new layer icon at the top of the window to create a new layer.

-6. Enter Annotation as the name of the new layer.
+6. Enter Annotation as the name for the new layer.

 naming new layer

-7. Click Close to confirm and return to the diagram.
+7. Click Close to confirm your changes and return to the diagram.

-8. The newly added layer is automatically set as the active layer.
-Shapes to be created will be put in this layer.
-Now, start creating the callout.
+8. The new "Annotation" layer is now the active layer, meaning any new shapes you create will be placed on this layer.
+Let's create a callout.
 Select Callout from the diagram toolbar.

 selected callout

-9. Click on the diagram and enter Check Payment is not needed as the content of callout.
+9. Click anywhere on the diagram and enter Check Payment is not needed as the content for the callout.

 enter callout content

-10. Make the pointer points to the Check Payment action.
+10. Position the callout's pointer so that it points to the Check Payment action.

 callout pointer

-2. Uncheck the checkout in Visible column for the Annotation layer.
+2. Uncheck the box in the Visible column for the Annotation layer.

 hide annotation layer